Angel-ica/COMPUTER-VISION-RPS/README.md

 --- a list of valid moves.

 --------------------------------
-A timer specifys the start of a new round and points are awarded to the winner of each round.
+A timer specifies the start of a new round and points are awarded to the winner of each round.
 After 3 rounds, the winner is announced and then the game terminates.
 (An option to play again is available.)